Scott McDonell: Initiatives

-McDonell has taken on national roles and became a frequent statewide and national media resource on election integrity.
-He is involved with Election Sciences, Reform, and Administration (ESRA) conferences, which bring together election experts from academia, government and nonprofits around the topic of best election practices.
-In 2016 McDonell, along with researchers from the UW-Madison, MIT, and others engaged in a research project to measure how the time it takes to check IDs and other steps in the voting process effects the overall voting experience.
-In 2022, McDonell became a member of the Committee for Safe and Secure Elections (CSSE) board, a nonpartisan organization with bipartisan membership that creates partnerships between local law enforcement and election officials aimed at protecting election workers.
+n 2016 McDonell, along with researchers from the UW-Madison, MIT, and others engaged in a research project to measure how the time it takes to check IDs and other steps in the voting process effects the overall voting experience.
+In 2022, McDonell became a member of the Committee for Safe and Secure Elections, a group whose stated purpose is to protect voters and election workers from security threats.
 As Clerk, McDonell created a new 'Election Audit Central' website that posts (anonymized) scans of each ballot cast.

 Personal life

 McDonell lives in downtown Madison with his wife Megin and two children.
 He is the Lecturing Knight of the Madison Elks Lodge 410.